How to Photoshop Everyone

-As I write this, I have literally just finished watching the first 2h 45min of “How to Photoshop Everyone” by Kevin Kubota and thought it best to write this review whilst it is still fresh in my mind.
+As I write this, I have literally just finished watching the first 2h 45min of "How to Photoshop Everyone" by Kevin Kubota.
+I thought it best to write this review whilst it is still fresh in my mind.

 Who is Kevin Kubota?

 His company, Kubota Image Tools, is based in Bend, Oregon but his business is world-wide through his websites.
 I have been using his Photoshop Actions since around 2005 and swear by them for much of my workflow.
-Not only does he shoot weddings (although now retired I believe), portraits and commercial work, he also teaches photography and digital imaging and creates some excellent products designed to help up and coming, as well as established professional photographers enhance their work and business.
+Kevin shoots weddings (although now retired I believe), portraits and commercial work.
+He also teaches photography and digital imaging and creates some excellent products.
+Training materials that are designed to help up and coming, as well as established professional photographers enhance their work and business.

 How to Photoshop Everyone is no different but at the same time, so very different!